 State Department of Education 1-888-212-3162

 The following contact information is provided to parents and guardians who may need to contact the Tenn.
 Department of Education for information on student rights or other information.

-In addition to the state and local resources available to parents and children, there are many agencies and organizations that offer support, information, training, and help in advocating for persons with disabilities in Tennessee.
+In addition to the state and local resources for parents and children, there are many agencies and organizations that offer support, information, training, and help in advocating for persons with disabilities in TN.
+Some include:

 Legal Services Division

 Department of Education toll-free 888-212-3162 or visiting http://tn.gov/education/topic/special-education-legal-services

 Disability Law & Advocacy Center of Tennessee http://www.dlactn.org/